Create a DID-Linked Resource

-Create a DID-Linked Resource associated with a cheqd DID over REST API
+Create a DID-Linked Resource (DLR) associated with a cheqd Decentralized Identifier (DID) over REST API, using cheqd Studio.

 Using the /resource/create API, users are able to create custom DID-Linked Resources, including: